Decripto-org/Blockchain-Glossary/README.md

 ### Fork
 A modification to the source code of an existing blockchain that creates an alternative version.
 It can be a hard fork (irreversible divergence) or a soft fork (compatible upgrade).

+### FUD
+FUD, an acronym for "Fear, Uncertainty, and Doubt," refers to the spreading of negative or misleading information about a particular cryptocurrency, project, or market with the intention of creating fear and panic among investors or the community.

 ### Full Node

 A full node is a computer or server on a blockchain network that maintains a complete copy of the blockchain and participates in validating and propagating transactions and blocks.